linpengcheng/PurefunctionPipelineDataflow/doc/markdown_literary_programming.md

-# Markdown Literary programming that don't break the syntax of any programming language
+# Markdown Literate programming that don't break the syntax of any programming language

 Copyright © 2018 Lin Pengcheng.
 All rights reserved.